c-a-s-t-l-e/car-complaint-shapes/README.md

 As measured by our key results:

-**1 Data Pipeline**
+**- 1 Data Pipeline**

-**1 Shiny Web Applcation for Data Exploration**
+**- 1 Shiny Web Applcation for Data Exploration**

-**1 Conclusive Report on the Findings**
+**- 1 Conclusive Report on the Findings**

-How this looks like in practice is:
+---

+Steps included are:

-- data collection
+- Data Collection
-- data cleaning
+- Data Cleaning
-- data analysis by means of tree maps and chronological frequency line plots
+- Data Analysis by Means of Tree Maps and Chronological Frequency Line Plots
-- app creation
+- App Creation
-- conclusion report writing
+- Conclusion Report Writing